-- Upon arrival at the service, parents/guardians or others dropping must: - Mark their child's attendance using the XAP Kiosk Application (app) on the administration iPad located outside the child's room. - The administration iPads are for adult use only.
+- Upon arrival at the service, parents/guardians or others dropping off: - Mark their child's attendance using the XAP Kiosk Application (app) on the administration iPad located outside the child's room. - The administration iPads are for adult use only.
 The personal pin number should only be known by parents/guardians.
 Children are not permitted to use the administration iPads to sign in or out via XAP Kiosk. - Where a parent/guardian, family member or friend drops off or collects a child(ren) and either doesn't know the pin number, or has forgotten it, Educators can sign the child(ren) in or out using their pin number. - Accompany the child into their room. - Notify an Educator of their arrival. - Support the child to settle in by following their morning routine e.g. by assisting them to place their bag in their locker, washing their hands, greeting Educators, and saying goodbye.
-Parents/guardians are encouraged to say goodbye to the child and to provide reassurance that they will be returning e.g. after work, after their sleep etc. - Parents/guardians are encouraged to telephone the centre at any time to discuss their child's wellbeing, especially if they were distressed at drop off. - Educators will provide support and reassurance to children who are upset or distressed after their parent/guardian has left. - If children are attending an excursion and the parent/guardian meets the group at the excursion destination, the educator must call centre administration to have the child's attendance signed into XAP.
+Parents/guardians are encouraged to say goodbye to the child and to provide reassurance that they will be returning e.g. after work, after their sleep etc. - Parents/guardians are encouraged to telephone the centre at any time to discuss their child's wellbeing, especially if they were distressed at drop off. - Educators will provide support and reassurance to children who are upset or distressed after their parent/guardian has left. - If children are attending an excursion and the parent/guardian meets the group at the excursion destination, the parent/guardian must sign the child in using the XAP Kiosk Application (app) on the excursion iPad.